Contraception advice

 Initial investigations can help identify the most suitable contraception method.

-It’s important to be honest about what feels acceptable to you — whether that’s wanting a hormone-free option, preferring minimal maintenance, or needing additional protection against heavy periods.
+Be honest about what you’re willing to accept — whether that’s a hormone free option, minimal maintenance or extra protection against heavy periods.

 Contraception for Specific Needs

-Women with polycystic ovary syndrome (PCOS) may require specific contraception methods to manage their symptoms, such as hormonal contraception to regulate menstrual cycles and reduce the risk of breast cancer.
-Women with heavy periods may benefit from using contraception methods like the IUD or hormonal pills to reduce menstrual bleeding and alleviate symptoms.
+Women with polycystic ovary syndrome (PCOS) may need specific contraception methods to manage their symptoms, such as hormonal contraception to regulate their periods and reduce the risk of breast cancer.
+Women with heavy periods may benefit from using contraception methods like the IUD or hormonal pills to reduce bleeding and symptoms.

-Women who experience anxiety or pain during sex may need to consider alternative contraception methods, such as non-hormonal options or barrier methods, to prioritize their comfort and well-being.
+Women who experience anxiety or pain during sex may need to consider alternative contraception methods, such as non-hormonal options or barrier methods, to prioritise their comfort and wellbeing.
 Women who have had a previous abortion or are considering abortion may need to access emergency contraception or other reproductive health services to prevent unintended pregnancies.

-Women with fibroids or other gynaecological conditions may require specialized contraception methods or treatment options to manage their symptoms and protect their reproductive health.
-Women who are trying to conceive may need to use fertility awareness methods or seek guidance from a fertility specialist to increase their chances of getting pregnant.
+Women with fibroids or other gynaecological conditions may need special contraception methods or treatment options to manage their symptoms and protect their reproductive health.
+Women trying to conceive may need to use fertility awareness methods or see a fertility specialist to increase their chances of getting pregnant.

-Women who have undergone robotic-assisted surgery for gynaecological conditions may need to consider alternative contraception methods or treatment options to prioritize their reproductive health and well-being.
+Women who have had robotic-assisted surgery for gynaecological conditions may need to consider alternative contraception methods or treatment options to prioritise their reproductive health and wellbeing.
 Women with a history of breast cancer may need to avoid certain contraception methods, such as hormonal pills, and instead opt for non-hormonal options or barrier methods to reduce their risk of recurrence.

-Women who experience menopause symptoms may need to consider hormone replacement therapy (HRT) or other treatment options to manage their symptoms and prioritize their reproductive health.
-Women who have concerns about their reproductive health or are experiencing symptoms like pelvic pain or abnormal bleeding should seek guidance from a consultant gynaecologist or women’s health clinic to access quality care and treatment options.
+Women who experience menopause symptoms may need to consider hormone replacement therapy (HRT) or other treatment options to manage their symptoms and prioritise their reproductive health.
+Women who have concerns about their reproductive health or are experiencing symptoms like pelvic pain or abnormal bleeding should see a consultant gynaecologist or women’s health clinic to access quality care and treatment options.

 Managing Contraceptive Side Effects

-Most side effects settle after the first few months, but if they persist or affect your quality of life, they’re worth discussing.
+Most side effects settle after a few months but if they persist or affect your life, they’re worth talking about.
 Common concerns include:

 • Weight changes